 2. Feedings – Again, babies this age are still going through a very rapid rate of development, and active babies are hungry babies 🙂 At this age it may be necessary to add a daytime feeding or two to keep up with their needs, especially if they’ve recently become more active.

 3. Sleep Coaching – If you haven’t begun sleep coaching your baby and they are still struggling with sleep associations, this is a great time to start!
-If you had been coaching, but may have lost your way due to a regression or illness, this is the time to get back on track.
-Regressions will happen, but consistency will help get you and your baby back to consolidated night sleep again.
+If you had been coaching but may have lost your way due to a regression or illness, this is the time to get back on track.
+Regressions will happen such as the 8-month sleep regression, but consistency will help get you and your baby back to consolidated night sleep again.
 For more on toddler sleep training, click here.

 Browse our list of consultation package options here.